flash1293/listhero/README.md

 ## Mechanism

 This app uses redux under the hood and syncs not the app state itself, but the individual actions between various clients connected to the same account.
-More explanation in the [presentation (german)](https://docs.google.com/presentation/d/1mfBnBNriB-ifflkYr-FCAmIciigvAv3ioP72TqLZUCE/edit?usp=sharing)
+More explanation in the [presentation](https://docs.google.com/presentation/d/1WtJjzC9rBdzH84J0rLnWLK6Mtjt5sIRVVy6Jom2M-h0/edit?usp=sharing)